sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 #### 3.2.2 Chassis Monitoring and ChassisD

-Modular Chassis has control-cards, line-cards and fabric-cards along with other peripherals.
+Modular Chassis has supervisors, line-cards and fabric-cards along with other peripherals.
 The different types of cards have to be managed and monitored.

 #### Functional Requirements